 Business rules and the business logic that drives your app

 How the app development process works

 Also, here are two articles that will help with your decision making:

 The title might strike you as a dumb question.
-It’s the 2020s.
+App vs website?
+We’re deep in the 2020s.
 You probably already have a website.
-But if you’re launching a new product or service or ecommerce play, or you’re finding competition is eating into your revenue, then the question is one you’re already asking yourself – go down the path of ecommerce app development, or down the path of ecommerce website development?
+But if you’re launching a new product or service or ecommerce play, or you’re finding competition is eating into your revenue, then the question is one you’re already asking yourself – go down the path of, say, ecommerce app development, or down the path of ecommerce website development?

 This article is going to help you make that decision.
 It’s going to start with a quick tech review, followed by a short discussion of the trade-offs between the two options, then it will jump into the surprise “have your cake and eat it too” twist.